QubesOS/qubes-doc/user/troubleshooting/app-menu-shortcut-troubleshooting.md

 ![dom0-menu.png"](/attachment/doc/r4.0-dom0-menu.png)

-To make applications newly installed via the OS's package manager show up in the menu, use the `qvm-sync-appmenus` command (Linux VMs do this automatically):
+To make applications newly installed via the OS's package manager show up in the menu, use the `qvm-sync-appmenus` command (Linux qubes do this automatically):

 `qvm-sync-appmenus vmname`

-After that, select the *Add more shortcuts* entry in the VM's submenu to customize which applications are shown:
+After that, select the *Add more shortcuts* entry in the qube's submenu to customize which applications are shown:

 ![dom0-appmenu-select.png"](/attachment/doc/r4.0-dom0-appmenu-select.png)